lsieun/EnglishDictionary/theme/human_body.md

 ## hip

+- butt: 屁股 the part of the body that you sit on
 - perineum: 会阴 the area between the anus and the scrotum or vulva
 - anus: 肛门 the opening in a person's bottom through which solid waste leaves the body
 - scrotum: 阴囊 the bag of skin that contains the testicles in men and most male animals